CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time. **Thin LTO** generates a compact summary of each compilation unit, which can be "thinly linked" much faster than the full object files.
 During the thin link, the summaries are joined together as a global index with which we can quickly perform further, global, analyses - chief amongst these, *function importing.*

 Using the thinly-linked index, each unit imports only those functions that will (likely) be inlined, and excludes those that would (likely) be ignored.
 It is this approximation of full LTO that allows us to parallelise the link-time optimisation step.
-Rather than passing a single, monolithic `*.bc` to libLTO, thin LTO can optimise the extended compilation units concurrently.
+Rather than passing a single, monolithic `*.bc` to libLTO, thin LTO can optimise the extended compilation units concurrently and then continue through the backend as usual.

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-thin-lto.png)
-*<strong>Thin LTO</strong> As in a traditional pipeline, everything other than the linking step(s) run in parallel.*
+*<strong>Thin LTO</strong> removes the bottleneck introduced by libLTO.
+Much like a traditional build pipeline - and unlike full LTO - only the link step(s) are single-threaded.*

 **Clang flags** `-flto=thin`